yinyifu/WorkoutMap/README.md

- step 3: find the thing says develop step 4: click step 5: see the code
+ step 3: find the thing says develop step 4: click step 5: see the code step 6: download the code and load up in you xcode step 7: in xcode, download the watchOS(Apple Smart Watch) stimulator if you did't do so step 8: Run the code with iphone and apple iWatch stimulator and open the app in stimuator

 Everyone can use their own branch though